Your data is safe.

 d) Right to erasure (right to be forgotten)

 Any person affected by the processing of personal data has the right, granted by the European legislator of directives and regulations, to demand that the person responsible delete the personal data concerning them immediately if one of the following reasons applies and if the processing is not necessary:

-- The personal data were collected for such purposes or otherwise processed for which they are no longer necessary.
+- The personal data were collected or otherwise processed for such purposes for which they are no longer necessary.

 - The data subject revokes their consent on which the processing is based in accordance with Art.
 6 para.
 1 letter a DS-GVO or Art.
 9 para.
 2 letter a DS-GVO and there is no other legal basis for the processing.